Yutian Chen portrait

 Experience

-Working with Professor Sebastian Scherer, I aimed to construct robust and accurate visual-inertial SLAM system using data-driven approach.
+Working with Professor Sebastian Scherer and Dr. Yuheng Qiu, I aimed to construct robust and accurate visual-inertial SLAM system using data-driven approach.
 I Developed the MAC-VO, an award-winning SoTA visual odometry that is generalizable everywhere (even the lunar surface 🌕!).
+I also worked extensively on IMU and visual-inerital system to create low-latency and robust state estimation system for real-world deployment.

 ViT Inference Acceleration